merkle-open/SitecoreBlog/docs/_posts/2025-11-28-xm-cloud-scheduled-publishing.md

 }
 ```

-Again we create a scheduled task to run this script once every 10 minutes.
+Again, we create a scheduled task to run this script once every 10 minutes.
 As mentioned above it was not necessary to have the item go live at an exact time.
 This way, we have a maximum delay of 10 minutes to the configured time.

 ![Configuration of a scheduled task in Sitecore to run the 'Run scheduled publishing' script once every 10 minutes](../files/2025/11/12/task-run-scheduled-publishing.png)

-These two script fulfilled all requirements as agreed on with the customer and increased the editors day to day working experience by a far, because they could simply configure publishign restrictions for their items and be assured, that their content goes live without additional steps.
+These two scripts fulfilled all requirements as agreed on with the customer and increased the editors’ day-to-day working experience by a far, because they could simply configure publishing restrictions for their items and be assured, that their content goes live without additional steps.

 ## Considerations

-This may not be the most elegant solution and we considered a more efficient solution including webhooks and only triggering the schedule job, when an item is saved, so it is not necessary to evaluate all content over and over again.
+This may not be the most elegant solution, and we considered a more efficient solution including webhooks and only triggering the schedule job, when an item is saved, so it is not necessary to evaluate all content repeatedly.

 But at this point, we decided to not introduce an additional external service that would be needed to handle the webhook and performance also looked fine with the current amount of content.
-The script to schedule the item publications ran for ~3 minutes with a volume of 30.000 items, that were evaluated.
+The script to schedule the item publications ran for ~3 minutes with a volume of 30.000 items, which were evaluated.

-Also I mentioned in the beginning, that depublishing is not considered at this point, because the customer is not utilizing the "Valid to" configuration at the moment.
+Also, I mentioned in the beginning, that de-publishing is not considered at this point, because the customer is not utilizing the "Valid to" configuration now.
 The script could be easily extended to cover that requirement as well, but for the sake of simplicity I left it out in this blog post.

 I hope this will serve helpful to someone else looking for this common requirement and happy to hear about your solutions, how you solved this problem.

 Head image was created via Copilot